alexstuart/MetadataPropagation/README.md

 The output file contains one line per probe, consisting of datestamp, entityID, HTTP return code triples.
 When you're finished recording you stop the process using kill.

+NOTE: It takes some hours for metadata to propagate.
+Avoid running the probe from a VM with auto-shutdown.

 ### Post-processing

 - first200.pl determines the first occurence of HTTP 200 success